 11 Best European Cities for Digital Nomads

 Portugal is a buzzing digital nomad destination in Western Europe.
-It offers great weather, affordable and comfortable accommodation, some of the best laptop-friendly cafés, and creative co-working spaces.
+Due to its great weather, affordable and comfortable accommodation, amazing laptop-friendly cafés, and creative co-working spaces, the country ranks 6th in the 2025 Global Digital Nomad Report.

 What’s more is that the economy is constantly growing, especially with foreign investors seeking the Portugal Golden Visa.
-Foreign remote workers wanting to live in Lisbon can apply for the Portugal Digital Nomad Visa.
-The capital city has emerged as the heart of Europe’s digital nomad scene.
+Foreign remote workers wanting to live in Lisbon can apply for the Portugal Digital Nomad Visa (D8).

 Here is a brief overview of the cost of living in Lisbon: